-The enrolled Senate Bill amends Michigan's financial disclosure requirements for candidates for state elective office, as established in 2023 PA 282.
+The bill amends Michigan's financial disclosure requirements for candidates for state elective office, as established in 2023 PA 282.
 A significant addition is the introduction of a new section (Sec.
-6) that mandates candidates to complete a detailed financial disclosure form, which includes sections for personal and spousal information, employment, income, organizational roles, assets, liabilities, and state contracts.
+6) that mandates candidates to complete a comprehensive financial disclosure form, which includes personal and spousal information, employment and income details, assets, liabilities, and future employment agreements.
 Candidates are required to file these reports by May 15 of each election year or within 15 days of filing a statement of organization for their candidate committee if filed after May 15.
-The bill also clarifies definitions of key terms and specifies the information that must be disclosed, such as liabilities over $10,000 and assets valued over $1,000.
+The bill clarifies that candidates who do not win an election are not obligated to file reports in subsequent years unless they decide to run again.

 Statutes affected: